perlajarillo/MostlyPlants101/README.md

 ## Development Notes

-Bowls 101 has been powered by Bootstrap.
+Mostly Plants 101 has been powered by Bootstrap.
 The styles are inspired in [this](https://startbootstrap.com/template-overviews/agency) template.

 ## Credits